-As with chassis-based switches, such as the OmniSwitch 9700/9800, NI modules within an OmniSwitch 6400 Series virtual chassis are hot-swappable.
+As with chassis-based switches, NI modules within an OmniSwitch 6250 Series virtual chassis are hotswappable.
 NI modules are essentially those modules operating in the stack in idle mode.
 These modules can be removed from, or added to, an existing stack without disrupting other modules in the stack.